jumpynitro/MPCC/README.md

-# MPCC
+# MPCC: Matching Priors and Conditionals for Clustering
-MPCC Official implementation soon
+Official implementation soon